Am I the Only One Who Watched Terminator?

 • Google quietly dropped its explicit ban on developing AI for weapons and surveillance

-• Critics warn this could normalize AI-enabled warfare
+• Critics warn this could make AI-enabled warfare feel normal

 • OpenAI is also partnering with U.S. National Labs for “nuclear research.”